The CRM Evolution

 Transition from Sales Management to Comprehensive Marketing Tools

-I ran many workshops on marketing in the 2000s and 2010s, and in each one, I would ask who used a CRM and what was the best or standard.
-The result was simple, there was no standard.
-No one CRM stood out.
+I ran many marketing workshops in the 2000s and 2010s.
+In each one, I asked who used a CRM and what the best or standard was.
+The result was simple: There was no standard, and no one CRM stood out.

 Since that time there has been a significant shift in the CRM landscape.
 Businesses started recognising the potential of CRM systems to support broader marketing efforts.
 This period saw the integration of marketing automation tools within CRMs, enabling companies to manage email campaigns, segment customer bases, and analyse marketing performance from a single platform.

 Additionally, the rise of cloud computing allowed for more scalable and accessible CRM solutions.
-Companies like Salesforce led the charge, offering cloud-based CRMs, accessible from anywhere, significantly enhancing collaboration and data sharing across departments.
+Companies like Salesforce led the charge, offering cloud-based CRMs that are accessible from anywhere, significantly enhancing collaboration and data sharing across departments.

 iStock-612012708